Requirements for public apps on Shopify

 A. Online store

-AssetREST Admin API resource to inject the app snippets into the theme's liquid files.
-You should also include detailed instructions for the merchant on how to add and remove the code.
+AssetREST Admin API resource in addition to theme app extensions to inject the app snippets into the theme's Liquid files.
+You must also include detailed instructions for the merchant on how to add and remove the code.

-If your app interacts with a merchant's theme, then you should ensure that the app also works in the Theme Editor environment.
-If necessary, you can set your app to detect the Theme Editor so that you can adjust your app to work in that environment.
+If your app interacts with a merchant's theme, then you need to ensure that the app also works in the theme editor environment.
+If necessary, you can set your app to detect the theme editor so that you can adjust your app to work in that environment.